-The sediment at Site U1367 is composed of 5.5-7 m of pelagic clay (Unit I) overlying ~16 m of Oligocene carbonate ooze (Unit II) (Fig. F24).
+The sediment at Site U1367 is composed of 5.5-7 m of pelagic clay (lithologic Unit I) overlying ~16 m of Oligocene carbonate ooze (Unit II) (Fig. F24).
 The principal components of the clay are smectite and mica-group members, phillipsite (a zeolite), and RSO.
 The ooze is composed mainly of coccolithophores and RSO, accompanied by foraminifers.
 The clay and ooze differ significantly in several physical properties, including porosity, bulk density, electrical conductivity, magnetic susceptibility, and NGR.
 The transition from clay to ooze is gradual.
 The depth of the sediment/basalt interface varies by ~3 m from hole to hole.
 Although unit thickness and composition vary from hole to hole, general sediment composition is very similar in each hole.

-Microbial cell counts decline rapidly from ~105 cells/cm3 at 0.15 mbsf to the MDL (103 cells/cm3) at 2 mbsf.
-They are mostly below the MDL throughout the remaining sediment column.
+Microbial cell counts decline rapidly from ~10 cells/cm at 0.15 mbsf to the MDL (10 cells/cm) at 2 mbsf.
+Cell counts are mostly below the MDL throughout the remaining sediment column.

-The concentration of TN declines to below detection in the first 7 mbsf (from 0.03% to 0.0%).
+The concentration of total nitrogen declines to below detection (from 0.03% to 0.0%) in the uppermost 7 mbsf.
 TOC declines from 0.17 to 0.02 wt% over the same interval.

 Dissolved nitrate, dissolved phosphate, and DIC are present throughout the sediment column (Fig. F25).
 Dissolved oxygen also occurs throughout the column.
 Dissolved hydrogen concentration is below detection in most of the clay but above detection in most samples of the carbonate.

 The recovered sequence of basement rock is composed of pillow basalt fragments with prominent chill margins.
-Secondary mineralization and wall-rock interaction is limited in the recovered basalt.
+Secondary mineralization and wallrock interaction is limited in the recovered basalt.
 However, it is likely that the most altered portions of the basalt were not recovered.

 A wide range of microbiology experiments was initiated shipboard.
-Experiments on major microbial processes and cultivations of viable microbes were initiated on samples taken at selected depths ranging from near the sediment-water interface to ~30 m into the basaltic basement.
+Experiments on major microbial processes and cultivations of viable microbes were initiated on samples taken at selected depths ranging from near the sediment/water interface to ~30 m into the basaltic basement.
 Subsamples were routinely taken from all of the distinct lithologic units for postcruise molecular assays and microbiological experiments.

-Site U1368 was selected as a drilling target because (1) its microbial activities and cell counts were expected to be characteristic of the gyre center and (2) its basement age renders it a reasonable location for testing the extent of microbial habitability and basalt alteration in a thinly sedimented region of ~13.5 Ma basaltic basement.
+Site U1368 (proposed Site SPG-6A) was selected as a drilling target because (1) its microbial activities and cell counts were expected to be characteristic of the gyre center and (2) its basement age renders it a reasonable location for testing the extent of microbial habitability and basalt alteration in a thinly sedimented region of ~13.5 Ma basaltic basement.

-1. To document the habitats, metabolic activities, genetic composition, and biomass of microbial communities in subseafloor sediment with very low total activity;

-- 2. To test how oceanographic factors control variation in sedimentary habitats, activities, and communities from gyre center to gyre margin, - 3.
-To quantify the extent to which these sedimentary communities may be supplied with electron donors by water radiolysis; and - 4.
-To determine how habitats, potential activities, and, if measurable, communities in subseafloor basalt vary with crust age and hydrologic regime (from ridge crest to abyssal plain).
+- To document the habitats, metabolic activities, genetic composition, and biomass of microbial communities in subseafloor sediment with very low total activity; - To test how oceanographic factors control variation in sedimentary habitats, activities, and community compositions from gyre center to gyre margin;, - To quantify the extent to which these sedimentary microbial communities may be supplied with electron donors by water radiolysis; and - To determine how habitats, potential activities, and, if measurable, communities in subseafloor basalt vary with crust age and hydrologic regime (from ridge crest to abyssal plain).

-Site U1368 (3738 mbsl) is located in ocean crust formed during magnetic polarity Chron 5ABn (13.4-13.6 Ma; Gradstein et al., 2004).
+Site U1368 (3740 mbsl) is located in ocean crust formed during magnetic polarity Chron 5ABn (13.4- 13.6 Ma; Gradstein et al., 2004).
 Most or all of the sedimentary succession was recovered by APC coring in Holes U1368B-U1368E.
 Basalt fragments were recovered from the basal cores of Holes U1368B and U1368D.
-The upper ~100 m of basalt was cored using RCB in Hole U1368F.
-Approximately 60 m of the basaltic basement was logged with both the triple combo and the FMS tool string.
+The uppermost ~100 m of basalt was cored using RCB in Hole U1368F.
+Approximately 60 m of the basaltic basement was logged with both the triple combination and Formation MicroScanner tool string.